scg-unibe-ch/ese2016-team3/documentation/srs.md

 The advertiser can specify multiple possible *visiting times* for enquiries.
 A visiting time is specified by a date, a start time and an end time.
 This is not mandatory.

+**NEW** User can choose between whether he wants to rent or sell his property and open an auction or decide on a fix price in the case of selling

 #### User roles

 **NEW** The application distinguishes two different user types: *premium* and *normal*.